exmrcoin/dapp-2/README.md

 # dApp's
-Creation of applications with implementations for EXMR FDN. token
+Creation of dApp #2 with implementations for EXMR FDN. token